tursilion/converthgr/ReadMe.txt

 that filename without displaying the GUI.
 Two files will be saved, an HGR (memory dump) file, and a BMP showing the result.

+Due to the large number of options and the differences between images, getting pleasing output is a bit of an art.
+Try playing with one option at a time, reloading each change, to get a feel for how each affects the image.

-Source code is not available as this program uses the ImgSource Library by Smaller Animals Software.
+This program uses the ImgSource Library by Smaller Animals Software.

 //
 // (C) 2013 Mike Brent aka Tursi aka HarmlessLion.com